Promoting pharmacy to others

 PSNC Chief Executive Simon Dukes discussed the national medicines delivery service for shielded patients, raising concerns that current plans could leave vulnerable people at risk from fraudsters and potentially without their medicines.
 PSNC Committee Member Mark Burdon also spoke about the impact of the situation on his mental and physical health, as well as on his pharmacy’s bank balance.

-The Times (2nd April): reports that intimidated pharmacists are having to call the police as frustrated patients are becoming abusive.
+The Times (2nd April): reported that intimidated pharmacists are having to call the police as frustrated patients are becoming abusive.

 BBC News (24th March): A video piece, Inside a pharmacy coping with coronavirus, was published in which Marc Borson, a community pharmacist in Manchester, explains what it is like on the frontline.